Bar, Montenegro: Ancient times

+Archaeological findings of substantial extent prove the presence of life in this location during prehistoric times.
 Local archaeological findings date to the Neolithic era.
 It is assumed that Bar was mentioned as the reconstructed Roman castle, Antipargal, in the 6th century.
 The name Antibarium was quoted for the first time in the 10th century.

 Middle Ages

 In the 6th and 7th centuries, Slavs occupied the Balkans.
-Duklja, a Slavic, or Serbian state, was mentioned in the 10th century.
+Duklja, a Slavic state, was mentioned in the 10th century.
 Jovan Vladimir (ruler 1000–1016), of Skadarska Krajina is the first ruler of Duklja whose history is known.
 Stefan Vojislav (ruler 1018–1043), the eponymous founder of the Vojislavljević dynasty, defeated the Byzantines in a battle on a hill near Bar.
 He made Bar his seat of power.
 Vojislav then expanded the area under his rule.
 Mihailo I of Duklja (ruler 1050–1081), Vojislav's son, established the Archdiocese of Antivari.
 He continued to fight the Byzantines in order to secure the town's independence.
 This led to a union of states known as the Serbian Grand Principality.
 From 1101 to 1166, the principality was ruled by the Vukanović dynasty.
-However, for much of this time, Bar was under Byzantine rule.
-In 1183, Stefan Nemanja conquered and destroyed Bar which remained under Serbian control until the death of Dušan (1355).
+However from 1166 to 1183, Bar was under Byzantine rule.
+In 1183, Stefan Nemanja conquered and destroyed Bar.
+Until 1360 it was ruled by the Nemanjić dynasty.
+From 1360 onward, it comes under the control of the Balšić noble family, and Queen Jelena and Balša III establish the capital there.

 Venetian and Ottoman period

+Between 1405 and 1412.
+Venetians controlled Bar, and this was also the time when the city had the most growth.
+The Venetians granted the Barans rights in an effort to appease and win them over, and as a result, Bar developed into a city-state.
+Barans had their own Statute of Communes, were in charge of their own defense, possessed judicial authority, printed their own currency, and were exempt from military service in times of war.
+After the Venetians, Bar was again ruled by the Balšićs.
+Stefan Lazarević and Đurađ Branković also occupied Bar in the first half of the 15th century.